 Experimenting with Climate-Adaptive Forestry Practices: Challenges and Opportunities

 Led by Christopher Riely, a conservationist and licensed forester who works on projects in southern New England through his company, Sweet Birch Consulting LLC.

-After giving a brief overview of climate adaptation strategies for forests, he will focus on an experimental project he worked on at a 13,000-acre reservoir property in Scituate, R.I.
+After giving a brief overview of climate adaptation strategies for forests, he focuses on an experimental project he worked on at a 13,000-acre reservoir property in Scituate, R.I.
 Site work included planting both native and non-native tree seedlings, monitoring results and providing public education about the project.

 Led by Juliana Barrett, extension educator and coastal habitat specialist with CT Sea Grant and UConn Extension.

-Principle investigator for the grant that funded the Hoffman project and speaker series, Barrett will describe the history of the preserve and climate projections through 2050.
-She will present a progress report on the selection of trees and shrubs that may be best suited to withstand changing climate conditions and discuss assisted migration techniques that can enhance forest resilience.
-Her presentation will also include a community tree planting component and information about how to select and nurture the right tree for the right spot at the right time.
+Principle investigator for the grant that funded the Hoffman project and speaker series, Barrett describes the history of the preserve and climate projections through 2050.
+She presents a progress report on the selection of trees and shrubs that may be best suited to withstand changing climate conditions and discuss assisted migration techniques that can enhance forest resilience.
+Her presentation also includes a community tree planting component and information about how to select and nurture the right tree for the right spot at the right time.